valkey-io/valkey-doc/docs/reference/eviction/index.md

 candidates for eviction.
 This improved the performance of the algorithm, making it able to approximate more closely the behavior of a real LRU algorithm.

-What is important about the Redis LRU algorithm is that you **are able to tune** the precision of the algorithm by changing the number of samples to check for every eviction.
+What is important about the Valkey LRU algorithm is that you **are able to tune** the precision of the algorithm by changing the number of samples to check for every eviction.
 This parameter is controlled by the following configuration directive:

     maxmemory-samples 5

-The reason Redis does not use a true LRU implementation is because it costs more memory.
-However, the approximation is virtually equivalent for an application using Redis.
-This figure compares the LRU approximation used by Redis with true LRU.
+The reason Valkey does not use a true LRU implementation is because it costs more memory.
+However, the approximation is virtually equivalent for an application using Valkey.
+This figure compares the LRU approximation used by Valkey with true LRU.

 ![LRU comparison](lru_comparison.png)

-The test to generate the above graphs filled a Redis server with a given number of keys.
+The test to generate the above graphs filled a Valkey server with a given number of keys.
 The keys were accessed from the first to the last.
 The first keys are the best candidates for eviction using an LRU algorithm.
 Later more 50% of keys are added, in order to force half of the old keys to be evicted.

 You can see three kind of dots in the graphs, forming three distinct bands.